Nemecxpetr/exconv/docs/design.md

-We intentionally *dont* assume any particular float range in conv code: it
+We intentionally *do not* assume any particular float range in conv code: it

 just uses whatever range the caller chooses (often 0..1 for images).
 IO